amitxv/PC-Tuning/docs/building.md

 ## Setup Python

 Python is used to run scripts provided in the ``bin\scripts`` directory since batch scripting has limited power.
-Run the command below to set up a portable version of python.
+Run the command below to set up a portable version of Python.

 ```bat
 "%MOUNT_DIR%\bin\python-setup.bat"